Vordock/Mine_Game_Server/README.md

 # Mine_Game_Server
 A Socket.IO-based server designed to simulate Mine-style gambling game mechanics.
-Developed in Node.js, this project applies the architectural principles and best practices acquired during my postgraduate studies in Systems Analysis and Development, emphasizing clean structure, modularity, and maintainable code.
+Developed in Node.js, this project applies the practices acquired during my postgraduate studies in Systems Analysis and Development.

 ## To play:
 #### Run the Server.js